YIZHE12/music_recom/README.md

 By adding new vector making the user space to a higher dimension space, we can add information, such as time and location into the user profile for collobrative filtering.

+#### Advantages

+The model doesn't need any data about other users, since the recommendations are specific to this user.
+This makes it easier to scale to a large number of users.

+The model can capture the specific interests of a user, and can recommend niche items that very few other users are interested in.

+#### Disadvantages

+Since the feature representation of the items are hand-engineered to some extent, this technique requires a lot of domain knowledge.
+Therefore, the model can only be as good as the hand-engineered features.

+The model can only make recommendations based on existing interests of the user.
+In other words, the model has limited ability to expand on the users' existing interests.

 ### Collobrative filtering